JosselinPerret/RATP-ODTGEN/DOCUMENTATION.md

 ## 🔍 Project Overview

 **Project Name:** RATP ODTGEN Barcode Component Verifier
-**Developer:** Josselin Perret
+**Developer:** Josselin Perret - Student at CentraleSupélec
 **Organization:** RATP
 **Live URL:** [https://ratp-odtgen-6bclhpj7py2gyttlju3dsp.streamlit.app/](https://ratp-odtgen-6bclhpj7py2gyttlju3dsp.streamlit.app/)

+### Context & Origin
+This application was developed during my internship at RATP where one of my main tasks was to manually record each component number.
+This repetitive and time-consuming task was also prone to human errors.
+To significantly accelerate this process, I developed this digital solution that completely automates the component verification process.

 ### Purpose
 Professional-grade web application designed for RATP operations teams to perform real-time component verification using barcode scanning technology.
-Streamlines quality control processes in manufacturing and maintenance operations.
+Streamlines quality control processes in manufacturing and maintenance operations, transforming manual component number recording into an automated, efficient, and error-free digital process.

 ### Target Users
 - Quality Control Engineers